grafana/metrictank/docs/cloud/http-api.md

 Note that unlike the find and render patterns, these queries are recursive.
 So if the delete query matches a branch, **every** series under that branch will be deleted.
+Note that the data stays in the datastore until it expires.
+Should the metrics enter the system again with the same metadata, the data will show up again.

 * Method: POST
 * API key type: